SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/plain-webview.md

 ## iOS: Make paymentUrl A Universal Link

-On iOS, the recommended way of assigning urls to apps is to use [Universal Links][ios-universal-links].
+On iOS, the recommended way of assigning urls to apps is to use [Universal Links][ios-universal-links]{:target="_blank"}.
 This fits our use-case quite well, and indeed it is what the SDK is designed to do too.
 When an external app executes the `UIApplication.shared.open("https://example.com/perform-payment")`, then, assuming Universal Links are configured correctly, that url will not be opened in Safari, but will instead be opened in the application.
 You must then examine the url, determine that it is a `paymentUrl` from your app, and reload the `paymentUrl` in your web view.
 The payment process should then continue normally.
 Make sure that any navigation listeners and JavaScript hooks are in place before loading the `paymentUrl`.